yatongshi/Explorative-Data-Analysis-of-Netflix-Contents/README.md

 In the distribution for rating, the top three are TV-14, TV-MA, and TV-PG.
 They are programs including materials that defined not suitable for children under 17, 14, or younger.
 The emphasis shows that Netflix has still put its main market on the adult content.

-2. For further understanding, what about under the context of TV Show vs. Movie?
+2. For further understanding, what about looking at ratings under the context of TV Show vs. Movie?

    ![Explorative-Data-Analysis-of-Netflix-Contents](images/movies-vs-show.png)